Ryun1/sancho-docker-node/README.md

 We have a script that:

-- pulls the latest SanchoNet node configs
+- pulls the latest testnet node configs
 - pulls the Cardano node docker image
 - builds and runs the Cardano node image
 - pushes the node logs to the terminal